What you’ll learn

 When we might consider Subutex®

-The main reason QuickMD providers would prescribe Subutex® is if you have:
+The main reason QuickMD providers would prescribe Subutex is if you have:

-- A documented allergy to naloxone
+- A documented adverse reaction to naloxone

-- Medical records that show this allergy
+- Medical records that show this adverse reaction

 - Documentation you can share with your provider